AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/android/overview/product-features.md

 ### Contact card

-A contact card contains detailed information about a contact, usually including their profile picture and nickname.
+A contact card contains detailed information about a contact, usually including their avatar and nickname.
-Users can quickly add a contact or start a conversation through the contact card. // TODO：profile picture 替换为 avatar? 统一
+Users can quickly add a contact or start a conversation through the contact card.

 ![Contact card](../../assets/images/contact_card.png)